Adam618/MTTF/README.md

 #

 ## Contact
-If you have any questions, feel free to contact Haoyi Zhou through Email (cy5115236@163.com.com) or Github issues.
-Pull requests are highly welcomed!
+If you have any questions, feel free to contact Yang Cao through Email (cy5115236@163.com.com) or Github issues.